 - In-house cinema

 Set inside the peaceful, pretty town of Franschhoek, Le Quartier Français is a tranquil, luxurious base from which to explore the town and winelands beyond.
 This is by far the best hotel in town with a fantastic level of service and a relaxed, modest atmosphere that belies the level of comfort and attention to detail.
-17 of the 21 rooms and suites are set around the central courtyard, with the four suites, set at the end of one of the garden paths around an exclusive pool area.
+17 of the 21 rooms and suites are set around the central courtyard, with four others around a private garden.
 The white exteriors contrast with the warm, colourful interiors of the rooms, all very comfortable and spacious.
 The hotel also has two excellent dining options which front onto the main high-street of Franschhoek.
 Guests can also enjoy a pleasant lounge area, herb garden and private cinema.
-The ‘Tasting Room’ restaurant is among the best in South Africa.
+The ‘La Petite Colombe’ restaurant is among the best in South Africa.
 With the excellent service, comfort and cuisine one would expect, however, what elevates it above all, is the friendly personal aspect to the service here.

 - 21 rooms and suites